Charity Film Festival

 All entries are assessed by our panel of expert judges drawn from across the film, media, and charity sectors.
 There is no public voting system — every film is reviewed and scored by the judges, ensuring a fair and consistent process for all entrants.

-Tickets to the festival are limited, so we operate a waitlist.
+Tickets to the Charity Film Festival are limited, so we operate a waitlist.
 Every organisation with a film selected as a finalist is guaranteed at least one free ticket, so if you make the shortlist, you will be there.

 Yes.
-All finalist films will be screened at the festival on the day, so if your film is shortlisted, it will be shown to the audience at Rich Mix in Bethnal Green on 24 September 2026.
+All finalist films will be screened at the Charity Film Festival on the day, so if your film is shortlisted, it will be shown to the audience at Rich Mix in Bethnal Green on 24 September 2026.

 Yes.
 The Charity Film Festival is open to organisations from anywhere in the world.
 Whether you are based in the UK or internationally, as long as your organisation is non-profit in purpose, you are welcome to submit.